sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 You will get result as you would with running this normally with summaries and waterfall graphs.

+If your container cannot see the device, make sure that you do not have the adb server running on the host (stop it with `adb kill-server`).
+Your phone can only be atatched to one adb server at a time.

 ### Connectivity

 If you run by default, the phone will use the current connection.